-The LA Basics are Definitely AF
+Meet The 'LA Basics'

 Brodie is definitely a lady of means.
 She has a fab house in the Hollywood Hills and hosts the best after-hours.

-So these days the term, "basic," is more commonly used as a pejorative, yet you actively and unabashedly embrace it.
+So these days the term “basic” is more commonly used as a pejorative, yet you actively and unabashedly embrace it.
 Why?

 I don’t know, I just am who I am and I don’t care to apologize for it.
 I post my shameless selfies, my daily international adventures, hot AF squad of friends, and if that makes me basic, then, whatever, I’m basic.
 If you love something that is coincidentally cliché, whatever, just post it anyway, and embrace your inner basic.
 Just don’t be shady and act like your thirst trap ain’t a thirst trap.
 It’s a thirst trap.
 That’s the whole point.

-Tell us more about what it *means* to be a LA Basic.
+Tell us more about what it *means* to be an LA Basic.
 Is it membership of an exclusive squad?
 A lifestyle?
 A message?
 A higher calling?

-Oh, it's definitely a lifestyle.
+Oh, it’s definitely a lifestyle.
 You’ve got to eat, sleep, and breathe basic.
-There is some layered meaning in my posts, but only the most devoted Basics will find it ;).
-Even though my Basics can throw some shade, we're not here to bully.
+There is some layered meaning in my posts, but only the most devoted Basics will find it.
+Even though my Basics can throw some shade, we’re not here to bully.
 The lifestyle is totally INCLUSIVE.
 But if you come for me, prepare to be dragged gurl.
 You will feel the fury of my loyal fans: The Basics.

 As far as membership, that’s easy, the moment you posted a falsely demure and almost-naked selfie featuring an inspirational quote (just to add a touch of humility), you gained full rights and a lifetime membership.
 Welcome to Team Basic.
 We love you!!